KnapsackPro/docs.knapsackpro.com/_posts/2021-03-25-how-to-load-ruby-gems-from-cache-on-github-actions.md

 ## ruby/setup-ruby - install Ruby and cache gems

-In the previous chapter, we mentioned the `actions/setup-ruby` is often used with Ruby on Rails projects.
+In the previous section, we mentioned the `actions/setup-ruby` is often used with Ruby on Rails projects.
 The `actions/setup-ruby` has been deprecated so it's recommended to use `ruby/setup-ruby` action nowadays.
 It already has caching feature that you could use.
 Let's see how.

 {% highlight yml %}
 {% raw %}